in

 Modern Baseboards

-As for the shape to keep the modern design it is recommended to find an extremely narrow base that does not have any decorative shape to it.
+As for the shape, to keep the modern design, it is recommended to find an extremely narrow base that does not have any decorative shape to it.
 This, again, fits with the minimalism of modern design.

-Bedroom with stepped modern baseboards For the more adventuresome, there are many modern baseboards styles coming out that feature a stepped design with straight edges.
-Another popular style is a recessed design where the actual baseboard is set in the wall itself.
+For the more adventuresome, there are many modern baseboard styles coming out that feature a stepped design with straight edges.
+Another popular style is a recessed design where the actual form is set in the wall itself.

 Craftsman Style Baseboard